The interaction design syllabus

 Interface elements

-- Best practices for each interface element
+- Best practices for each interface element (there are generally best practices for each element.
+These might depend on context)

 - Fitt’s Law (something is easier to press if it’s closer and/or bigger)

-- Operational simplicity vs. perceived simplicity (works simply vs. looks simple.
+- Operational simplicity vs perceived simplicity (works simply vs looks simple.
 Often at odds)

 - Ways to differentiate things (shape, colour, size, and brightness)